Top 8 Cvent Alternatives & Competitors

 Key Features

-Events surface organically to Eventbrite’s 90 million buyer base, with optional Eventbrite Ads for additional paid placement.
-For public-facing events, this discovery engine can meaningfully extend reach beyond an organizer’s existing network.
+• Built-in Marketplace: Events surface to Eventbrite’s 90 million buyer base, with optional paid placement through Eventbrite Ads for additional reach.

-The mobile organizer app lets teams monitor ticket sales, conduct on-site check-ins, and access real-time attendance data on the go.
-It supports both in-person and online event management from a single view.
+• Organizer App: Monitors ticket sales, conducts on-site check-ins, and provides real-time attendance data for both in-person and online events from a single mobile view.

 • “Their reach is great.
 We tend to sell nearly 30% of our tickets through them alone.”
 Maya G. CMO.